prathambagadiya/hackerrank_problems-or-hackerearth_problems/CONTRIBUTING.md

 # Contributing to this repo

-Contribute solutions to HackerRank problems in any language.
+Contribute solutions to HackerRank/HackerEarth problems in any language.

 **Make sure that the file name is of format <HackerRank-problem-title>.<language-extension>
 **Please do not upload solutions to tutorial problems